dhleekr/MLCS-Internship-Program/README.md

-# MLCS-Internship-Program
-Machine Learning and Control Systems Lab.
+# Machine Learning and Control Systems Lab.
+## Internship Program
+This repository is operated for intern training at MLCS Lab. in Yonsei University.